LouConreux/LCLSGeom/README.md

 ## Optimization and Powder Preprocessing

-PyFAI optimization will likely to need some preprocessing of the powder (as discussed in here: ) explaining why I am regrouping these two in one sub-category.
+PyFAI optimization will likely to need some preprocessing of the powder (as discussed in [here](https://github.com/lcls-users/btx/issues/375#issuecomment-2156856817)) explaining why I am regrouping these two in one sub-category.

 PyFAI provides a potential robust and fast geometry calibration workflow that was also described in here.
 PyFAI takes as an input a flattened pixel corner array (N<sub>mods</sub> x dim(ss), dim(fs), 4, 3) where _N<sub>mods</sub>_ is the number of panels that the detector has, _dim(ss)_ is the number of pixels in the slow-scan direction, _dim(fs)_ the number of pixels in the fast-scan direction, 4 because a pixel has 4 corners, and 3 for the 3 coordinates.
 This pixel corner array is then used to instantiate a pyFAI Detector object where the optimization can be done given a powder data.

 ## New Geometry Definition

 Once the optimization is done, pyFAI will give 6 optimal parameters:

-_dist_: distance IP-PONI where PONI is the Point of Normal Incidence.
+_dist_: distance IP-PONI where PONI is the Point of Normal Incidence

 _poni1_: slow-scan coordinate of PONI

 _poni2_: fast-scan coordinate of PONI

 _rot1_: rotation over slow-scan direction

 _rot2_: rotation over fast-scan direction

 _rot3_: rotation over beam direction

 ![PONI](https://github.com/lcls-users/btx/assets/139856363/4ab3b2d7-525a-42b2-a2c8-161cdb85c6bb)